Climate change in Argentina: Agriculture

 Numerous studies have indicated that the productivity of wheat, soybean and maize will not change that much by the middle of the 21st century.
 This is because while crop production may increase in the southern and western parts of the Pampas, it will decrease in the northern parts.
 In the north and central parts of the country, the higher temperatures projected for this region leads to higher evaporation.
 Combined with little precipitation change for this region, it is probable that it would become more arid, leading to desertification.
 In areas that normally have a dry winter, a higher evaporation would intensify droughts which would disfavor agriculture.

 Since the middle of the 20th century, the 600 mm isohyet in the south and the 800 mm isohyet in the north, which approximately form the boundaries in which agricultural production is possible had moved more than 100 km to the west, expanding possible agricultural production to these areas.

 Although an increase in precipitation will expand agricultural production to the west in areas that were previously too dry and will benefit hydroelectric energy owing to the increase in river flow, there will be an increase the frequency of extreme precipitation events such as flooding, hail and strong winds, which can destroy these agricultural fields.
 These trends were observed with an increase in the river–stream flows in most of the country excluding rivers originating from the Andes, and increase in extreme precipitation events that led to considerable socioeconomic losses.
 These extreme precipitation events such as flooding, and hail have occurred more frequently in the east, leading to the destruction of agricultural land in these areas.
 The increase in precipitation has led to more variability in precipitation from year to year in the northern parts of the country, with a higher risk of prolonged droughts, disfavoring agriculture in these regions.

 Health impacts

-Climate change could extend the habitats of vectors carrying tropical diseases such as malaria spread southwards.
+Climate change could extend the habitats of vectors carrying tropical diseases such as malaria, Chagas disease, and dengue, as they spread southwards.